Martin819/quoll/README.md

     CREATE DATABASE IF NOT EXISTS quoll DEFAULT CHARACTER SET utf8 DEFAULT COLLATE utf8_general_ci;
     ```

-2. Build, compile and deploy the project with IDE _(First deploy may take up to 5 minutes to finish, due to running sql query with mock data)_
+2. Build, compile and deploy the project with your IDE using maven _(First deploy may take up to 5 minutes to finish, due to running sql query with mock data)_